slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

   url: verifying-artifacts
 ---

-SLSA requires the distribution and verification of provenance metadata in the form of SLSA attestations, in order to make provenance for related artifacts available after generation for verification.
+In order to make provenance for related artifacts available after generation for verification, SLSA requires the distribution and verification of provenance metadata in the form of SLSA attestations.

 This document provides specifications for distributing attestations, and the relationship between build artifacts and attestations.
 It is primarily